kalanicabralomana/Fastpages/_pages/JavaScript.md

 permalink: /javascript/
 ---

-# Jupyter Individual Design Elementss
+# Jupyter Individual Design Elements

-hi
+- Link to Jupyter Notebook of personal usage of Jupyter JavaScript kernel

+- Link to post that uses HTML fragments and JavaScript data to build a table